ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-4126](https://github.com/Live-Hack-CVE/CVE-2021-4126) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-4126.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-4126.svg)

 ## CVE-2021-4125
  It was found that the original fix for log4j CVE-2021-44228 and CVE-2021-45046 in the OpenShift metering hive containers was incomplete, as not all JndiLookup.class files were removed.
-This CVE only applies to the OpenShift Metering hive container images, shipped in OpenShift 4.8, 4.7 and 4.6.